Gustav Klimt's "Golden Phase" Collage

 This project takes some preparation.
 I had to scour fashion magazines (finally, a use for all those InStyle mags I have laying around) and cut out images of women's bodies.
 Then so the children wouldn't giggle uncontrollably (some of the images were very provocative) and spend the entire hour cutting out the shapes, I did a basic cut and ended up with a pile of bodies cut from the waist up.
 Then I had my helpers give everyone a magazine cut-out as they sat down in their seat.
 This way there wasn't the chaos of everyone clawing at the one they wanted.
 I did, however, let them trade with others at their table.

-- Once it's been glued, let students do a quick sketch for the placement of their gown and a few pattern shapes.
+- Use a Elmer's Washable All-Purpose School Glue Stick, 0.24 oz, Pack of 4 (E542) to glue down shapes onto their board, then you can let students do a quick sketch for the placement of their gown and a few pattern shapes.

-- Students should be given a variety of mediums such as, oil pastels, prismacolor pencils, and gold tissue paper.
+- Students should be given a variety of mediums such as: Pentel Arts Oil Pastels,Set of 48 Colored Pencils and Tissue Paper.
 All areas of the paper should be filled in.

 - Encourage students to create pattern and organic shapes with the color pencils on top of the oil pastels.
 You can create some really cool designs that way.

-- The gold prismacolor pencils were in high demand, so make sure you buy enough to go around.
+- I splurged and bought several Prismacolor Verithin Metallic Gold Colored Pencil because you want the gold to make an impact.
+Of course, they were in high demand, so make sure you buy enough to go around.

 - The effect of the magazine cut-out and the bright colors and patterns came out really cool!